irmen/prog8/docs/source/programming.rst

 Assignment statements assign a single value to a target variable or memory location.
 Augmented assignments (such as ``aa += xx``) are also available, but these are just shorthands for normal assignments (``aa = aa + xx``).

-Only variables of type byte, word and float can be assigned a new value.
-It's not possible to set a new value to string or array variables etc, because they get allocated a fixed amount of memory which will not change.
-(You *can* change the value of elements in a string or array though).

 It is possible to "chain" assignments: ``x = y = z = 42``, this is just a shorthand for the three individual assignments with the same value 42.